jinyan1214/pyrecodes/docs/source/usage/how_to_extend_pyrecodes.rst

 Multiple terms are used interchangably to describe the resource distribution model, such as resource flow simulator or infrastructure simulator.
 They all serve the same purpose - assessing the component's resource demand fulfillment at a time step of the recovery simulation.

-Resource distribution models are called at the "distribute resources" step of the pyrecodes recovery simulation.
+Resource distribution models are called at the "distribute resources" step of the pyrecodes recovery simulation (see Figure below).
 To call a third-party resource distribution model using the "system to systems" API, several classes need to be implemented connecting pyrecodes to the third-party resource distribution model.
 These are divided into simulator-independent and simulator-dependent classes.
 Although simulator-independent classes need to be defined for each third-party simulator they are almost identical and are used to instantiate and set up the third-party simulator in the pyrecodes model.
 The simulator-dependent class or classes need to be written for each third-party simulator and can be seen as wrappers around the third-party simulator.

-Modules used to integrate the REWET water distribution model and the residual demand traffic distribution model are outlined in the figure below.
-Note that each resource distribution model in pyrecodes also requires a resource distribution model constructor class.
+Modules used to integrate the REWET water distribution model and the residual demand traffic distribution model are outlined in the figure below (`rewet_distribution_model <./documentation/resource_distribution_model_docs/rewet_distribution_model_docs.html>`_ and `residual_demand_traffic_distribution_model <./documentation/resource_distribution_model_docs/residual_demand_traffic_distribution_model_docs.html>`_).
+Note that each resource distribution model in pyrecodes also requires a resource distribution model constructor class (e.g., `rewet_distribution_model_constructor <./documentation/resource_distribution_model_docs/rewet_distribution_model_constructor_docs.html>`_).
 The dictionary used to exchange information between simulator-independent and simulator-dependent modules follows the same structure as the exposure JSON file used in the damage-to-recovery API with a few minor modifications to fully capture the dynamic component's supply and demand.

 `Example 5 <./examples/example_5.html>`_ illustrates the application of third-party infrastructure models in pyrecodes.